Technology has made it possible for you to get more done in less time. Are efficiency and productivity always good things?

 - You’ve seen Square, the little white square box that plugs into a tablet or smartphone and uses a data connection to process a transaction.
 Square is limited to the transaction process, but they also offer Square Register for a point-of-sale system.

 - Start a Wave!
-Wave is like an all-in-one solution for tracking sales and expenses, processing payments, keeping track of payroll and customer invoices, you name it.
+Wave is like an all-in-one solution for tracking sales and expenses, processing payments, and keeping track of payroll and customer invoices, you name it.
 The app is free to download, but like with any other transaction-based solution, there are fees for credit card processing.

 Apps to Get Organized